← Return to Project 3

 Finally, please be respectful and constructive in your answers.

-- Visit this spreadsheet and see which student's project you've been assigned to review (Note: Peer review assignments will be made by Friday Nov 9).
+- Visit this spreadsheet and see which student's project you've been assigned to review.

 - Create a copy of this markdown file in the root of your Project 3; name this file